Typhoenix/Devops_Tooling_Website_Solution/devops_tooling.md

  ![](assets/10.png)

- ## Step 2 -Confiqure the Web Server
+ ## Step 2 -Configure the Database Server
 Create an Ubuntu Server on AWS which will serve as our Database. **Ensure its in the same subnet as the NFS-Server**

 - Install mysql-server